Urr4/gen-ai-test/README.md

 You can develop the application locally, but you will still need OpenAI-Api-Key.
 Go to [OpenAI](https://platform.openai.com/api-keys), create a new key and export the value to the `OPEN_AI_KEY` environment variable.
 Having that, you can start the spring-boot backend from your IDE.
 You can start the frontend from the `/frontend` folder by running `ng serve`.
-But since monsters get persisted to a Neo4j database, you'll have to have one running.
+But since creatures and stuff get persisted to a Neo4j database, you'll have to have one running.
 You'll also need a Min.io bucket, which you also have to provide, since images get persisted there.
 You can start both by running `docker-compose up` in the `scripts` folder.
 This docker-compose file is a reduced version of the main one, not having the front- and backend.